-Now we introduce our test for no predictability in regressions (\ref{PredRegr1}).
+Now we introduce our test for no predictability in the regression (\ref{PredRegr1}).
 The test is motivated by $\tau(v)$ in \eqref{test-infeasible}.
 Since $(v_t)$ is not observable, we replace $v_t$ by its consistent estimator $\hat{\sigma}((t-1)/T)$, and we consider the test statistic $\tau(\hat{\sigma})$ defined as

 where

 where $\hat{u}_t$ the OLS residuals given as $\hat{u}_t = y_t - \hat{\beta} x_{t-1}$ with the OLS estimator $\hat{\beta}$.
 Here $K_h(t)=K(t/h)$ with a kernel function $K$ and bandwidth $h$.